MidnattLantern/hidoc/README.md

 - As a signed-in user, I can sign out.

 My projects:
-- As a signed-in user, I can access my projects in a "My projects" page.
+- As a signed-in user, I can access my projects on a "My Projects" page.

 Create a project:
-- As a signed-in user, I can click a button that lets me create a new project, so that I can start documenting that project.
+- As a signed-in user, I can click a button that lets me create a new project so that I can start documenting that project.

 Edit projects:
 - As a signed-in user, I can click a button for any of my projects, that lets me change its content.